 When the railway came to Taree in 1913, it was necessary to supply the steam trains with freshwater.
 A dam was built adjacent to Brown’s Creek in the now industrial area and an early technique for separating fresh from saltwater was installed.
 The technique utilised two wooden barriers that slowed the flow of the tide and enabled the freshwater to mostly remain separate from the salt.
 Remnants of these walls still survive.5

 During WW2, boatbuilding in Taree was a critical industry.
-William Oscar Ryan moved his boatyard from Oxley Island to Brown’s Creek at the end of Stevenson Lane to build and supply small boats to the British and US Navies in 1943/44.6 Haden Bros foundry was granted permissive occupancy in the same area enabling them to fit out Ryan’s boats before they were floated out to the Manning River.7 In 2020, The Friends of Browns / Crooked Creek are constructing a boardwalk along the creek which will enable the public to view these industrial remains.
+William Oscar Ryan moved his boatyard from Oxley Island to Brown’s Creek at the end of Albert Street to build and supply small boats to the British and US Armies in 1943/44.6 Haden Bros foundry was granted permissive occupancy in nearby Stevenson Lane enabling them to fit out Ryan’s boats before they were floated out to the Manning River.7 In 2020, The Friends of Browns / Crooked Creek are constructing a boardwalk along the creek which will enable the public to view these industrial remains.

 The Manning River continues to play an important role in the regional economy.
 Careful management will ensure river health is maintained to support ongoing use by our community.

 Supported by MidCoast Council’s Manning River Estuary Coastal Management Program.

 1 NSW Government Gazette, 30 March 1839, Issue No. 403, 369.